How Bronx United Broke Through in a Crowded Media Environment — and Changed the Trajectory of a Critical Primary Election in NYC

 In a district called an “Obama oasis” — one that borders Rep. Alexandria Ocasio-Cortez’s — this should have been alarming.
 However, few were taking note of Diaz Sr.’s momentum in the NY-15 race in the midst of the COVID-19 pandemic and other high-profile primaries in the New York media market.

-Working with Bronx United, an unaligned Independent Expenditure, Eric’s mission was to highlight how Diaz Sr. was clearly out-of-step with progressive values, thereby creating space for another candidate to build momentum.
+Working with Bronx United, an unaligned Independent Expenditure, our mission was to highlight how Diaz Sr. was clearly out-of-step with progressive values, thereby creating space for another candidate to build momentum.
 Over the course of just a few months, the team brought attention to this important but under-the-radar congressional primary and elevated it into a national conversation that ultimately helped defeat Diaz Sr.

 Q: Tell us about Bronx United and why this work was necessary.